Movies & TV / Reviews

 The 411

-Venom: The Last Dance is akin to watching a bad comic book movie created by people who never watched good comic book movies before.
-It's like the folks in charge only watched the bad comic book movies and decided they wanted to emulate their worst traits rather than things they should avoid.
-Tom Hardy's magnetic charisma and admittedly charming relationship with his symbiote buddy fail to come together to save this turkey, which exists as another poorly thought-out attempt by Sony to create the studio's own version of the MCU using Spider-Man family characters who cannot and will not interact with Spider-Man on the big screen.
+Venom: The Last Dance is akin to watching a bad comic book movie created by people who never previously watched good comic book movies.
+It's like the folks in charge only watched the bad comic book movies and decided they wanted to emulate their worst traits rather than avoid them.
+Tom Hardy's magnetic charisma and admittedly charming relationship with his symbiote buddy fail to come together to save the experience.
+The film is another poorly thought-out attempt by Sony to create the studio's own version of the MCU, using Spider-Man family characters who cannot and will not interact with Spider-Man on the big screen.
 It's a genuine shame.
-Don't even stay until after the credits for an utterly pointless, ridiculous, utterly moronic extra scene.
+Don't even stay until after the credits for an utterly pointless and ridiculous extra scene.

 legend